Ren-mayday/proyecto-7-api-rest-user-authenticator/README.md

 Game → GameSession: each session is linked to a specific game.
 game: { type: ObjectId, ref: "Game" }
 A user can have multiple game sessions.
 A game can have multiple sessions associated.
-GameSession.find().populate("user", "userName").populate("game", "name"); 3.
-Prerequisites:
+GameSession.find().populate("user", "userName").populate("game", "name");

+- What isAuth.js and isAdmin.js files do?

+isAuth:

+- Checks if there is a token
+- Gets rid of "Bearer "
+- Obtains user ID from the token
+- Searches the user on BBDD
+- If it exists, it stores it in req.user so that the following middlewares or controllers can use it.
+  Summary: isAuth = 'You are a registered user with a valid token.

+isAdmin:

+- This middleware assumes that isAuth has already filled req.user.
+  Then it only checks: req.user.role === 'admin'
+  Summary:
+  isAdmin = You are an authenticated user and your role is admin.

+3. Prerequisites:
    Node installed
    MongoDB
-Postman/Insomnia (for tests) 4.
-Installation and use .env -> PORT=4000.
+   Postman/Insomnia (for tests)

+4. Installation and use
+   .env -> PORT=4000.
 DB_URL=mongodb+srv//your_db_user:password@cluster.yourBBDD.
 JWT_SECRET=whatever123
-Star server: npm run dev 5.
-Seed (run initial data) -> npm run usersSeed 7.
-Endpoints
+   Star server: npm run dev

+5. Seed (run initial data) -> npm run usersSeed

+6. Endpoints
    Users:
    getAllUsers() GET all users /api/v1/users -> Read users only admin. getUser() GET a specific user /api/v1/users/user/:userName. registerUser() POST /api/v1/users/register {
    "userName": "",
    "email": "",
    "password": ""
    }
    registerAdmin() POST /api/v1/users/register/admin -> An admin creates another admin. loginUser() POST /api/v1/users/login -> will generate a token updateUser() PUT /api/v1/users/update/:id -> only admins and the owner of the user if they are authenticated (token) deleteUser() DELETE /api/v1/users/:id -> only admins (admin can delete any user) and the owner of the user if they are authenticated (token)

 Games:
 createGame() POST /api/v1/games/ -> Create a game only admin